 “I am not after fame, but if fame comes with it then its fine,” she makes it clear.

 “I want my work to speak for itself, I choose who I associate my brand with because one bad job can over shadow the good work you have been doing.”

 The stylist tables her challenge as being expected to work ten times harder because she is a woman and believes that most girls are just after being famous.

 Thobeka appreciates big names like fashion designer Floyd Avenue, whom she has worked with.
 She has also collaborated with almost all fashion photographers in Jo’burg, including David Blaq, Erem Malo, South West Union and George Lewis.

 She believes that “people don’t just work with people they don’t know”, which validates that she’s on the right direction.

-Thobeka is now also venturing into new avenues and is expecting her website, Thobeka Mbane, to be launched this month.
-She highlights that, her not struggling with working with best models in the country forces her to be guarded with her brand.
+Thobeka is now also venturing into new avenues and wants to launch her own website soon.
+She highlights that working with the best and biggest names in fashion forces her to be guarded with her brand.

-The young stylist believes that the experience of interning at the South African Fashion Week [in preparation of the show] and working backstage at the Soweto Fashion Week trained her to test greater avenues, in fashion.
+The young stylist believes that the experience of interning at the South African Fashion Week [in preparation of the show] and working backstage at the Soweto Fashion Week helped to equip her with the necessary tools in fashion production.